 The youth of the N.E.R.D.S. team are the most important part of the team itself.
 Though small, each member has valuable skills to contribute to the group to take on the challenge and build from it.

-Alex Peck is a new member from South Nodaway High School.
+Alex Peck a member from South Nodaway High School.
 Son of Betty Peck and he is the Communications Manager.

 Nathan Meyer is the son of Clinton and Marcy Meyer.
 He attends Northeast Nodaway High School